AlitaMcF/HEp-2/README.md

-The neural network for classifying the HEp-2 cells.\n This is a 50 levels ResNet.
+The neural network for classifying the HEp-2 cells.
+This is a 50 levels ResNet.